NDHall/MultiLoc2-1/MultiLoc2/ReadMe.md

 It's main purpose are large-scale annotations of protein sequence data.
 The prediction system is implemented in python and trained using support vector machines.
 MultiLoc2 combines the output of several specialized subpredictors:
-- SVMTarget: for recognizing N-terminal targeting sequences (SPs, MTPs, CTPs)
+- **SVMTarget**: for recognizing N-terminal targeting sequences (SPs, MTPs, CTPs)
-- SVMSA: for recognizing signal anchors
+- **SVMSA**: for recognizing signal anchors
-- SVMaac: for analyzing the overall amino acid composition
+- **SVMaac**: for analyzing the overall amino acid composition
-- MotifSearch: for recognizing relevant sequence motifs like NLSs, KDELs, SKLs, or DNA binding domains
+- **MotifSearch**: for recognizing relevant sequence motifs like NLSs, KDELs, SKLs, or DNA binding domains
-- GOLoc: for analyzing Gene Ontology terms derived from the protein sequence
+- **GOLoc**: for analyzing Gene Ontology terms derived from the protein sequence
-- PhyloLoc: for analyzing the phylogenetic profiles of the query sequences based on 78 genomes
+- **PhyloLoc**: for analyzing the phylogenetic profiles of the query sequences based on 78 genomes

 More information about the system architecture, training procedure and performance evaluation can be found in: